frank26080115/alpha-fairy/README.md

    * supports AF-C, different from in-camera intervalometer (which forces AF-S)
  * Astrophotography Intervalometer
    * same as intervalometer but more focused on bulb mode, and uses pause time instead of fixed interval time
+ * Focus Frustration
+   * is your camera not focusing on the thing you want it to focus on? rapidly tapping the AF button repeatedly will automatically pull the focus back to the nearest possible point

 ### Minor Features